Ekkehard-Schulze/indoor-climate-logger/README.md

 * **Logs data and timestamps to a file**
 * **Flexible Access on Microcontrollers:** Wirelessly retrieve your data via Wi-Fi when using the **Raspberry Pi Pico 2 W**, or use it completely offline.
-* **Cross-Platform & Stable:** Proven stable through years of real-world deployment on the Pico 2 W using CircuitPython.
-It also offers CPython compatibility for MS-Windows based PCs, as well as for Linux-based Raspberry Pis and PCs.
+* **Cross-Platform & Stable:** Proven stable through years of real-world deployment on the Pico 2 W using CircuitPython, as well as on Raspberry Pi 3B using standard CPython and the Adafruit Blinka library.

 - **records**